Sobha Singh (painter): Career

-His paintings of Sohni Mahiwal and Heer Ranjha were also very popular.
+His paintings of Sohni Mahiwal and Heer Ranjha from the Punjabi folklore were also very popular.
 He also painted impressive portraits of national heroes and leaders like Shaheed Bhagat Singh, Kartar Singh Sarabha, Mahatma Gandhi, Lal Bahadur Shastri, etc.

 His murals are displayed in the art gallery of Indian Parliament House in New Delhi.
 The panel depicting the evolution of Sikh history features Guru Nanak with Bala and Mardana on one side; and Guru Gobind Singh in meditation on the other.
 Sobha Singh also dabbled in sculpture and did the busts of some eminent Punjabis such as M.S.
 Randhawa, Prithviraj Kapoor, and Nirmal Chandra, and an incomplete head-study of the Punjabi poet Amrita Pritam.
 The originals of his works are displayed in Sobha Singh Art Gallery at Andretta.
 The general public can also visit his studio in Andretta.

 Sobha Singh died in Chandigarh on 22 August 1986.
-Andretta (Palampur) is so popular because of the Sobha Singh Art Gallery and many of the visitors from all over the world including tourists visit Andretta to see his art.

 Awards

 Numerous awards and distinctions were conferred on him, the prominent being the title of State Artist of the Punjab Government in 1974 and the Padma Shri of the Government of India in 1983.
 He was conferred upon the degree of Doctor of Literature (Honoris Causa) by Punjabi University, Patiala.

 The Ministry of Information and Broadcasting released a documentary film titled Painter of the People based on his life and works.
 The British Broadcasting Corporation also made a documentary on him in 1984.
-Indian Government issued postal stamp in honour of Sobha Singh in 2001.In July 2023, a maiden biography entitled 'Sobha Singh Artist: Life & Legacy' has been published by BlueOne.Ink.
+Indian Government issued postal stamp in honour of Sobha Singh in 200.
+In July 2023, a maiden biography entitled 'Sobha Singh Artist: Life & Legacy' has been published by BlueOne.Ink.
 It has been authored by Dr Hirday Paul Singh.

+Style

+Painter Sobha Singh 2001 stamp of India.

+The 20th century became dominated by Sikh painters who were influenced by the Western realistic academic style,chiefly expressed by the two styles developed by Sobha Singh and Kirpal Singh.
+Whilst Sobha Singh depicted calm, serene, and tranquil scenes (shanta rasa), Kirpal Singh preferred violent, terrifying, aversive and heroic ones (veer rasa, bibhatsa rasa, and bhayanaka rasa).

+Sobha Singh was heavily influenced by Western artwork.
+He painted on various subjects, such as Sikh gurus.
+His most well-known works include portraits of the first and tenth Sikh gurus, which can commonly be found adorning the walls of Sikh homes.
+Sobha's works on the Sikh gurus attempt to portray their spirituality and stability, such as by depicting them haloed, or with half-closed eyes that have a downward gaze toward the heart.
+He was influenced by texts (such as the Janamsakhis, with him depicting Nanak's travels [udasi] and his companions Mardana and Bala), symbolism (especially from the Pahari school) and folklore.
+His style also bears Hindu and Buddhist influences in how the figures are shown glancing or gesturing, such as the depiction of the abhaya mudra hand-gesture with the right-hand.
+Many of his works were reproduced as calendar art.